intika/tweetz-desktop/README.md

 i don't really have the time to add it as feature for the moment The _xx correspond to the transparency value example tweetz_45.exe have 45% transparency

+To build your version

+Just add   "WindowStyle="None" AllowsTransparency="True" Opacity="0.40">"
+in MainWindow.xaml at line 21

+;)